iterative/dvc.org/content/blog/2020-02-17-a-public-reddit-dataset.md

 state of the art in asshole detection!

-If you're interested in learning more about using Reddit data, check out [pushshift.io](https://pushshift.io/), a database that contains basically all of Reddit's content (so why make this dataset?
-I wanted to remove some of the barriers to analyzing text from r/AmItheAsshole by providing an already-processed and cleaned version of the data that can be downloaded with a line of code; pushshift takes some work).
+If you're interested in learning more about using Reddit data, check out [pushshift.io](https://pushshift.io/), a database that contains all of Reddit's content (so why make this dataset?
+I wanted to remove some of the barriers to analyzing text from r/AmItheAsshole by providing an already-processed and cleaned version of the data that can be downloaded with a line of code;
+pushshift takes some work).
 You might use pushshift's API and/or praw to augment this dataset in some way- perhaps to compare activity in this subreddit with another, or broader patterns on Reddit.